Kabali: Critical response

 Anupama Subramanian of Deccan Chronicle, rated 2.5 out of 5 stars stating "Kabali is an intelligent, noir-esque piece of cinema that is dark, broody, and measured."
-IndiaGlitz rated the film 3 out of 5, stating "'Kabali' is a film that you should not miss for Rajini's fantabulous acting, clap worthy dialogues, and sparkling emotional moments.
-A more powerful story and a tighter screenplay would have made it much better.".
-Behindwoods rated the film 2.75 out of 5 and stated that "Rajinikanth in a different dimension, but Kabali might not work for everyone.
-Theatres which are known to reverberate for Rajinikanth, seem a lot more silent for Kabali."
 The Indian Express rated the movie 3.5 out of 5 and said that, "Take away the dramatic script and lagging screenplay and Kabali is an unusual Rajinikanth film, which manages to combine the actor's mass appeal with a nuanced character.
 And hey, we get to see Rajini play his age finally!"
-Filmibeat rated the movie 3 out of 5 stars and stated that "You might be disappointed if you go into the cinema hall keeping in mind the recent hype and hoopla around Kabali.
-However, this is definitely Rajinikanth's best in the recent times".
-International Business Times rated the film 3.5 out of 5, stating "Rajnikanth shines in politically charged movie".
 Baradwaj Rangan of The Hindu wrote "Ranjith's filmmaking is different too, and not in a good way.
 Kabali does have some of his trademarks, but the life that infused his earlier films is missing."
 Thinkal Menon from The Times of India rated 3 out of 5 stating "The story, perhaps, needed a tighter screenplay, but watch it for ‘Thalaivar athiradi’.
 Nothing more, nothing less!"
 India Today rated 3 out of 5 stars stating "Kabali falls short of performance as far as the supporting cast is concerned.
 Pa Ranjith could have easily roped in some well-known actors from the industry who could actually bring some flavour to their roles.
 Making a film with Rajinikanth is nearly close to jeopardising one's career with an ignominious defeat at one's own peril.
 Because there are certain elements expected of a Rajinikanth film to cater to his ardent fans, even if the actor is prepared to look old on screen."
 Hindustan Times rated 3 out of 5 stating "For Thalaivar fans, it'll be hard to tell.
 Though Rajinikanth shines, he has a long career in which Kabali doesn't quite fit."
 Sify rated 3 out of 5 stating "Kabali is neither a Rajinikanth film nor a Ranjith film — it's a mixed bag!"

+While Rajinikanth's performance was well-received, the overall plot drew some comment.
+Jeyannathann Karunanithi of online film magazine The World of Apu pointed out that the audience in India would need to understand the socio-political situation of the Tamil Indian diaspora in Malaysia for better understanding of the plot.
+The criticism from Malaysian Indians was largely directed at the inaccuracy in its portrayal of the racial tensions and dynamics in Malaysia.
+Like the Tamil Indian community, the Chinese are also a minority in Malaysia and likewise disadvantaged by the government's pro-Malay majority policies, known as Ketuanan Melayu.
+Racial tensions were much more rife between the politically dominant Malays and the Chinese, who were in a more economically dominant position as business owners or urbanised blue-collar professionals.
+The Indians were largely employed on rubber plantations and had been affected by the decline of the industry during the 1980s, leaving many former plantation workers to migrate to the cities and forced to join a gang when unable to find work.
+As such, the dissatisfaction from the Indian community has been largely directed at the Malay-majority government and its pro-Malay policies, rather than specifically at the Chinese community.